audrey06lee05/audrey06lee05/README.md

 I have tried various platforms to learn coding 🌐 including Course Careers, Codecademy, Memo, Youtube, etc. I am excited to share everything with people who just started learning and boost their efficiency 📈

 ## 📍 My Goals
-🏆✅ To reach 10k followers on Instagram by the end of 2024 <br/>
+🏆✅ Reach 10k followers on Instagram by the end of 2024 <br/>
-🏆 To get a software engineer graduate role by 2025 Summer
+🏆 Get a software engineer graduate role by 2025 Summer